 Consistent with Gomez, our construction of the Illinois statutory scheme effectuates the legislature's intent to provide equal treatment to legitimate and illegitimate children in matters of support.

-If the Judgment or MSA is silent or "reserves" college expenses, then you DON'T have a contract and you need to first "establish" support.
+If the Judgment or MSA is silent, "reserves" college expenses, or says something like "the parties shall pay college expenses consistent with 750 ILCS 5/513," then you DON'T have a contract and you need to first "establish" the obligation.
 That means you're filing a new claim sounding in child support, and there can be NO RETROACTIVE RELIEF.
 Since 2017, the law has said:

 (k) The establishment of an obligation to pay under this Section is retroactive only to the date of filing a petition.
 The right to enforce a prior obligation to pay may be enforced either before or after the obligation is incurred.

 To read this law like a lawyer or a judge, focus on the word "establishment."
 If you've not yet "established" college expense contributions, then you can't get retroactive help for costs already incurred.
 You can only hope to get help for the bills yet to come.
 If, however, your Judgment or MSA has already "established" the parents' responsibilities to contribute, then you're not "establishing" anything . . . you're "enforcing" obligations that already exist.

 This law merely codifies what the caselaw said before it, so I'm including all the meaty cases on this topic even though they predate the (redundant) statute.